 New Persian Kitten Introduction

-Getting a new Persian cat or kitten and adding it to your household should be a fun and exciting experience.
-Cats are territorial & may not take kindly to this addition to "their" domain.
+Getting a new Persian kitten and adding it to your household should be a fun and exciting experience.
+Cats are territorial and may not take kindly to this addition to "their" domain.
 The key is a gradual introduction of the new pet to the resident cat in your household.
 The following suggestions should assist with the transition and ensure a successful outcome.

-It is always a good idea to prepare for your new arrival several days in advance by getting food and water bowls, litter box, toys, scratching post.
+It is always a good idea to prepare for your new arrival several days in advance by getting food and water bowls, litter box and litter, toys, and a scratching post.

 - Talk to your breeder on recommendations on what food the kitten is eating to avoid stomach upset.

 - Talk to your breeder to find out what litter the kitten is using.

 View our Supply List for recommendations on specific products, toys, grooming products, and food and water dishes.

 Before bringing your new cat or kitten home, you should always cat proof your home.

 - Close open windows